filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 ## Visualizing the Blockchain Data for Filecoin+

-There are two resources you can use to check the current status
+There are two resources you can use to check the current status of the Filecoin+ deals and participants:

 - The [Filecoin Pulse dashbord](https://filecoinpulse.pages.dev/allocators/), which includes visualizations of and tables for data about Filecoin+ deals on the Filecoin blockchain, organized by Allocators, Clients, and Storage Providers.

 - The [Starboard Dashboard](https://dashboard.starboard.ventures/market-deals), which includes network health data related to Filecoin+.